regularcoder/regularcoder/reading.md

 > I didn't enjoy this as much as *I, Claudius*

 5. The Ocean at the End of the Lane by Neil Gaiman (4/5) on [02-05-2016]
-> The mysterious and timeless Hempstock women were intriguing characters.
+> The mysterious and timeless Hempstock women were fascinating characters.
 I liked this way more than Neil Gaiman's *Anansi Boys* which I read a few years ago.